TrellixVulnTeam/swahilipython_SCMU/Doc/howto/clinic.rst

 runtime, when the user asks for the function's signature.

 What namespace is available when the expression is evaluated?
-It's evaluated in the context of the module the builtin came from.
+It's evaluated in the context of the module the builtin came kutoka.
 So, if your module has an attribute called "``max_widgets``", you may simply use it:

 .. code-block:: none